ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/patch.js.markdown

 * Patching multiple time series entries (append or delete entries) can be performed via the _Session_
   using [session.advanced.defer](../../../../client-api/operations/patching/single-document#session-api-using-defer), as described below.
   * You can handle a single document at a time.
-  * The patching action is defined by the provided [JavaScript script](../../../../document-extensions/timeseries/client-api/javascript-support).
+  * The patching action is defined by the provided [JavaScript](../../../../document-extensions/timeseries/client-api/javascript-support).

 * Patching time series entries can also be done directly on the _Store_ via [Operations](../../../../client-api/operations/what-are-operations),
   where multiple documents can be handled at a time.
 Learn more in [Patching time series operations](../../../../document-extensions/timeseries/client-api/operations/patch).